 Curious to see how interviewing candidates for employment can be faster?

-OSF Global Services uses eSkill to evaluate employees' internal knowledge about the company's processes, policies and procedures after the induction training and during the annual evaluation.
+OSF Digital uses eSkill to evaluate employees' internal knowledge about the company's processes, policies and procedures after the induction training and during the annual evaluation.
 By using eSkill in the post-employment evaluation processes, OSF reduced the costs of the evaluations by 75% and measured the knowledge level for 550 employees in an easy, fast, and accurate way.View Now